 The show's attitude about the uniting force of humanity is perhaps best summed up in the episode "Who Mourns for Adonais?".
 Guest character Carolyn Palamas considers betraying the crew of the Enterprise to become the lover of the god-like being Apollo.
 Kirk tells her "We're human.
 We couldn't escape from each other even if we wanted to.
 That's how you do it, Lieutenant—by remembering who and what you are.
 A bit of flesh and blood afloat in a universe without end.
 And the only thing that's truly yours is the rest of humanity."
 On that note, the show held that the destruction of life was the ultimate evil, thus tying this into the theme of pacifism.

 DiversityThe issue of diversity was rarely addressed, but the multiracial coed crew of the Enterprise spoke for itself and was taken for granted.
-By far the weakest link in this theme was the very dated portrayal of women, who all too often were depicted as simple-minded weaklings needing guidance from men.
+By far the weakest link in this theme was the very dated portrayal of women, who all too often were depicted as theoretically self-sufficient individuals who nevertheless insisted firmly upon deferring to men, openly preferring to have the men take the lead whenever possible.
 Female guest characters in particular tended to be objectified as objects of beauty with their role in the plot almost certainly centering around sex in some way, usually by being the love interest of a male regular.

 As the most prominent female character in the series, Uhura was by far portrayed the most progressively (a relative term).
 Also notable is Edith Keeler, the aforementioned pacifist from "The City on the Edge of Forever", who Kirk becomes attracted to for her ideals rather than her physical appearance.